Pvt. Edward George Wills Jr.

 Raymond J. Graham and Tec 5 Kent W. Hughes

-Jr, who share the grave, were members of the
+Jr, who share the grave, were members

-192nd Tank Battalion.
-The cemetery was selected
+of the 192nd Tank Battalion.
+The cemetery

 In memory of Edward, his parents had a headstone placed at the Berea Christian Church Cemetery, off the Mackville Road, about four miles southwest of Harrodsburg.

 It should be mentioned, that Edward's sister, Mary Lyle, flew two flags in front of her house in memory of her baby brother.
 She flew the flags both day and night, summer and winter.
 After she died in 1974, her family sold the house.
 The last thing to come down, from in-front of the house, were the flags.

 The photo at the top of the page is of